zramos2/Monitoring-Challenge/README.md

 2. Now use the `stress` command.
     - `stress --vm 1 --vm-bytes 500M --timeout 60`
-    - `vm` represents how much GB of total memory the system has.
+    - `--vm` represents how much GB of total memory the system has.
 In our case, **Prom2** and **Prom3** has 983 MB total memory.
-    - `vm-bytes` represents how much memory you want to fill.
+    - `--vm-bytes` represents how much memory you want to fill.
 In this case, we want to fill 500MB of memory.
-    - `timeout` represents how long the `stress` command lasts in seconds.
+    - `--timeout` represents how long the `stress` command lasts in seconds.
 In this case, it lasts for 60 seconds.
   <img width="1350" alt="Screen Shot 2020-07-28 at 10 06 25 PM" src="https://user-images.githubusercontent.com/36197897/88752083-a5da6980-d11e-11ea-9895-22c3e92ebb10.png">

   - Viola!
-We simulated high memory usage.
+Prometheus recognized our memory usage and Grafana was able to visualize it.

 #### High CPU Usage
 - To demonstrate high CPU usage, we'll use the `stress` tool again.